SnehalKaranje/springboot-blog-rest-api/my-notes/spring-security/spring-security.md

   - With SecurityFilterChain bean
   - where we can enable basic authentication.
 - In case of basic authentication, username and password are passed in request header.
+- Disadvantage: Hardcoded username and password needs to be sent into header of every request.

 ## Database Authentication
  High level flow: